 How does a parent do intermittent fasting?

 You have kids, and likely a partner, that are probably not on a fasting diet.
-This means that you’re going to have to muscle through some meal preparation where you don’t eat that they are eating.
+This means that you’re going to have to muscle through some meal preparation where you don’t eat what they are eating.
 Your schedules will help determine what this meal is.

 For my family and I, breakfast is the easiest meal for me to skip.
 I’m on a 18/6 schedule where I fast for 18 hours, and eat for up to 6 hours.
 This means that I skip breakfast, eat lunch, and eat dinner.
 This works great for me because I’m not hungry in the mornings, and it’s easiest for me to make a simple breakfast for my family that I can skip.
 During the week, lunch is another meal that’s not eaten with my family (I’m at work), but on the weekends, it’s harder to skip that meal.